-As summer winds down and you start thinking about your color palette for fall, it’s the perfect time to take inventory of your beauty and skincare products—time to weed out the cosmetics duds you never wear, toss containers with barely any product and throw out makeup that’s past its prime.
+As summer winds down and you start thinking about your color palette for fall, it’s the perfect time to take inventory of your beauty and skincare products and toss out what you never wear, containers with barely-there product and anything that’s past its prime.

-3 to 6 months: mascara and liquid eyeliner
+3 to 6 months — Mascara and liquid eyeliner

-6 months to 1 year: gel eyeliner and moisturizer
+6 months to 1 year — Gel eyeliner and moisturizer

-1 year to 18 months: liquid foundation and lipgloss
+1 year to 18 months — Liquid foundation and lipgloss

-18 months to 2 years: cream or mousse foundation, concealer, cream blush and cream eyeshadow
+18 months to 2 years — Cream or mousse foundation, concealer, cream blush and cream eyeshadow

-2 to 3 years: face powder, powder blush, powder bronzer, powder eye shadow, lipstick, lip and eye pencils
+2 to 3 years — Face powder, powder blush, powder bronzer, powder eye shadow, lipstick, lip and eye pencils

 Mascara has the shortest shelf life.
 Toss it immediately if it develops a weird smell or color.
 To keep mascara from drying out too quickly, make sure you don’t pump the wand in the tube; you want to use more of a circular swirl motion.
 And make sure to close the top securely after each use.

 In general, cream and liquid products expire more quickly.
 Cream blush will get a chalky white film that tells you it’s time to dump it.
 To extend the life of your cosmetics do not introduce water or saliva into the product; that will encourage bacteria growth.
 Use brushes, not your fingers, to access products in jars.
 And never share your cosmetics, especially eye or lip products.

-PRO TIP: Keep your makeup in a cool location, away from moisture and heat, both factors in bacteria growth.
+- Keep your makeup in a cool location, away from moisture and heat, both factors in bacteria growth.
 So storing your makeup bag in the bathroom is a big no-no!

-PRO TIP: Dry your brushes laying horizontally on the edge of a table or counter.
+- Dry your brushes laying horizontally on the edge of a table or counter.
 Drying them standing up causes water to run in the ferrule and loosen the glue holding the hairs in your brush.
 Good makeup brushes are an investment and you don’t want to ruin them!